-Section 12.
+Section 11.
 In granting annual leave requests for periods of two weeks or longer, bargaining unit seniority shall be used as the tiebreaker in the event that more employees request the same period than can be permitted in any given work unit.
 This provision shall not apply if the senior employee fails to submit an annual leave request prior to the application deadline established by the Employer.

-Section 13.
-Annual leave which is requested for a minimum of one week or greater shall be in writing and approved or denied within (10) working days.
-If the employee has not received a response within (10) working days they should follow the chain of command and contact the next highest management official who will resolve the issue within (5) working days.
+Section 12.
+Annual leave which is requested for a minimum of one week or greater shall be in writing and approved or denied within 10 working days.
+If the employee has not received a response within 10 working days they should follow the chain of command and contact the next highest management official who will resolve the issue within five working days.
 Reasons for denial of annual leave shall be provided to the employee in writing.

 ARTICLE 12.
 SICK LEAVE